mulle-concurrent/mulle-concurrent/dox/API_POINTERARRAY.md

 Get the next value from the enumerator.

 Return Values:
-   NULL  : nothing left
+*   NULL  : nothing left
-   otherwis the value
+*   otherwise the value

 ### `mulle_concurrent_pointerarrayenumerator_done`